 In a medium mixing bowl, whisk together almond flour, coconut flour, cocoa powder, baking powder, xanthan gum and salt, set aside.

-Slowly add the dry ingredients and mix until combined.
-Cover dough and CHILL in the fridge for at least 30 minutes.
+Slowly add the dry ingredients and beat on medium-low speed until combined.
+Form the dough into a ball and wrap in plastic wrap.
+CHILL in the fridge for at least 2 hours or overnight or freezer for 45 minutes.

-Preheat oven to 350 degrees then line a large baking sheet with parchment paper or a silicone mat.
+When ready to bake, preheat oven to 350 degrees then line a large baking sheet with parchment paper.

 Remove cookie dough from fridge.
-Place powdered monk fruit sweetener in a small bowl.
+Place granulated sweetener in a small bowl and the powdered monk fruit sweetener in a separate small bowl.

 Bake in preheated oven for 9-10 minutes, or until nearly set.

 Allow to sit for about 2-3 minutes until cool enough to handle, then take each cookie and roll in powdered sweetener and place on clean baking sheet until all the cookies are done.

 Store cookies in an airtight container once they are nearly cool.